Open Call Q&A

 Do you have a logo?

-The logo consists of five colored parts with the motif of “cooperating and enhancing each other”.
-If you would like to use the logo, please contact the center headquarters (njrc*sanken.osaka-u.ac.jp, please convert “*” to “@”).
+There is a logo consisting of five colored parts that represents the motif of “cooperating and enhancing each other”.
+If you would like to use it, please contact the headquarters of the NJRC (njrc*sanken.osaka-u.ac.jp, please replace “*” to “@”).

 About Open Call